-Welcome from the Division Chief
+Welcome from the Division Chiefs

 Welcome to the website for the Division of Infectious Diseases & HIV Medicine at Case Western Reserve University.
 We are incredibly proud of our tradition and accomplishments in contributing to the advancement of treatment of infectious diseases locally, nationally and worldwide.

 Our core mission is to heal, to teach and to discover.
 Facing the challenges of emerging and re-emerging infectious diseases at home and across the globe; we pride ourselves on delivering the highest quality of care for our patients, providing exceptional fellowship training to the next generation of Infectious Diseases physicians and continuing to make scientific breakthroughs through our world renowned research.

 Changes in Division Leadership

 After almost 20 years as Division Chief, as of July 1, 2015, Dr. Salata has assumed the role of Interim Chair of the Department of Medicine for both UH Case Medical Center and the School of Medicine.
 Dr. Henry Boom will serve as Interim Division Chief, and Dr. Amy Ray will serve as Interim Associate Chief for Clinical and Educational Affairs.
 Dr. Federico Perez, who has been the Associate Fellowship Director, will now direct the Fellowship Program in collaboration with Drs.
 Boom and Ray.